analyticsengineering/analyticsengineering.github.io/what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md

    i.e. a Customer can place several Orders, but an Order can only be tied to a single Customer
-2. There is 1-to-1 relationship between ORDER and PRODUCT i.e. a Single order can only contain one Produce
+2. There is 1-to-1 relationship between ORDER and PRODUCT i.e. a Single order can only contain one Product

 ```
 - Focuses on representing the structure and constraints of data required for a specific implementation, such as a database or software system.